 9. Overall Advantages of Current State and Federal Protections

-These federal and state regulatory environments offer numerous pathways to address usury MLMs.
+These federal and state regulatory environments offer numerous pathways to address usurious MLMs.
 The legal frameworks addressed above have resulted in nuanced public governmental warnings about the dangers of certain MLMs, shutdown orders for prominent MLMs and refunds to consumers.
 Individuals involved in the leadership of MLMs have occasionally experienced consequences such as executive bans from future MLM participation, individual fines, and arrests.
 Least quantifiably but perhaps most importantly, the attention-grabbing settlement amounts elicited from MLMs under some of these statutes may have a dissuading impact on other MLMs.

 10. Overall Limitations of Current State and Federal Protections